clementfarabet/gm/README.md

 A graph is described by an adjacency matrix, node potentials and edge potentials.
 Three common tasks are implemented:

-* Decoding: finding the joint configuration of the variables with the highest probability.
+* Decoding: finding the joint configuration of the variables with the highest joint probability;

-* Inference: computing the normalization constant Z, as well as the probabilities of each variable taking each state.
+* Inference: computing the normalization constant Z (partition function), as well as the probabilities of each variable taking each possible state (the marginal probabilities);

-* Training (or parameter estimation): the task of computing the potentials that maximize the likelihood of a set of data.
+* Training (or parameter estimation): the task of computing the potentials that maximize the likelihood of a set of data (MAP estimation).

-Note: training is only implemented for CRF objectives (conditional random fields), not MRFs.
+Note 1: parameter estimation is implemented for CRF and MRF objectives.

+Note 2: sampling is not implemented yet.

-Note 2: this code is heavily based on [UGM](http://www.di.ens.fr/~mschmidt/Software/UGM.html), from Mark Schmidt.
+Note 3: this code is heavily based on [UGM](http://www.di.ens.fr/~mschmidt/Software/UGM.html), from Mark Schmidt.